etiennebacher/altdoc/docs/get-started.md

 # Get started

+## Before creating the documentation

+If you want to use `docsify` or `docute`, you can skip this and go directly to the next section.

+If you want to use `mkdocs-readthedocs` or `mkdocs-material`, you will first need to install `mkdocs`.
+To do that, you will need `python` and `pip`.
+If you have them, you can simply run: `pip install mkdocs`.
+Otherwise, a (short) procedure is described [here](https://www.mkdocs.org/user-guide/installation/).
+If you want to use `mkdocs-material`, you will also need to run `pip install mkdocs-material`, as described [here](https://squidfunk.github.io/mkdocs-material/getting-started/#with-pip).

 ## Initialize the documentation

 You can use `altdoc` at any stage in the development of your package.
 When you're ready to build a documentation, just call `use_docsify()`, `use_docute()` or `use_mkdocs()`, according to which documentation generator you prefer.